N-Acetyl Glucosamine (NAG)

 Glucosamine sulfate can cause some mild side effects including nausea, heartburn, diarrhea, and constipation.
 Uncommon side effects are drowsiness, skin reactions, and headache.
 When given as a shot: Glucosamine sulfate is POSSIBLY SAFE when injected into the muscle as a shot twice weekly for up to 6 weeks.

-Can glucosamine raise your blood pressure?
+Can glucosamine raise your cardiovascular health?

 Can glucosamine be bad for you?